itakurah/kubernetes-event-exporter/README.md

 This tool allows exporting the often missed Kubernetes events to various outputs so that they can be used for observability or alerting purposes.

+---

+## Artifact Hub

+This Helm chart is published and versioned on [Artifact Hub](https://artifacthub.io/packages/helm/itakurah/kubernetes-event-exporter).

+---

 ## Helm Deployment